 He finished his first season with a 4-6 record and 4.84 ERA with 76 strikeouts as the Rangers' fifth starter.
 He was on the disabled list a portion of the season with soreness in his right (pitching) elbow.

-Page 2 of 2 - “It never gets old coming back to Blue Springs High School and seeing everyone,” said Tepesch, who played a round of golf with McElligott last week.
+“It never gets old coming back to Blue Springs High School and seeing everyone,” said Tepesch, who played a round of golf with McElligott last week.
 “I am so lucky to be living my dream, but it's weird to think about being a big leaguer, because I found out it can all be taken away from you with an injury.

 “I'm going to do my best to be healthy all next season and help the team get back to the postseason.”